jackie-dai/Project-1-Overhaul/Section4_HealthBar/section4.md

 Rename this slider to *HPSlider* and click on the crosshair under the `RectTransform`component.
 Hold Shift and Alt while clicking on the anchor preset on the top left.
 This should anchor your slider to the top left of the screen.
 To keep it from hugging the top left corner of the screen too tightly, change the `X` and `Y` positions to 5 and -5 respectively.
 (You are free to adjust the `Width` and `Height` of the health bar to make the bar take up more space on the screen.)

 ![disable view](images/fig4.2.png)
+Fig 4.2

 Your slider object’s transform should look something like this.

 Slider objects can be placed within a settings menu for the player to change volume and more, but they can also be used for progress bars and resource bars.
 A key difference is whether the slider can be interacted with by the player or not.

-Under the HPSlider object, there are three children objects titled `Background`, `Fill Area`, and `Handle Slide Area`.
+Under the *HPSlider* object, there are three children objects titled `Background`, `Fill Area`, and `Handle Slide Area`.
 For our health bar, we do not need our slider to be interactable, so you can delete the `Handle Slide Area` object.
 Click on the `Fill Area` object and change the Left and Right transforms to 0.
 Next, click on the `Fill` object under the `Fill Area` and change the `Width` transform to 0.
 This is to allow the fill area to reach both sides of the slider completely.

 We can also change the color of the slider to represent health more clearly.
 Look for the `Fill` object under the `Fill Area` object, and change the color to whatever color you think represents health the best (Red is typically the standard for video games).
 Change the color of the `Background` object to a darker or lighter shade of `Fill Area`'s.

 ![disable view](images/fig4.3.png)
+Fig 4.3

 Your slider should look something like this.
 Move the value slider in the Slider component of the `HPSlider` object between 0 and 1 to make sure that the health bar depletes completely and reaches the maximum.